eng-Shahd-Mostafa/Data_Structure-Assignment/README.md

 <br>

 ## 📖 Overview
 This project is a comprehensive implementation of various data structure concepts using C++.
-It consists of multiple problems that demonstrate object-oriented programming, dynamic memory allocation, sorting algorithms, linked lists, and statistical calculations.
+It consists of multiple problems that demonstrate object-oriented programming, dynamic memory allocation, sorting algorithms, linked lists,stack, queue, heap, and statistical calculations.
 The project adheres to strict memory management practices and does not utilize the STL library.

 ## 🎯 Project Structure
-The assignment is divided into **five independent problems**:
+The Project is divided into **2 Assignments**:

+### Assignment 1

  **📝 Iftar Invitation Manager** → A dynamic system for managing guest invitations.
  **➗ Polynomial Operations** → Implements polynomial arithmetic using pointers.
  **🔗 Sorted Linked List** → A linked list that maintains order upon insertion.
  **📊 Sorting Algorithms** → Implementation of **9 sorting techniques** with performance analysis.
  **📉 Statistical Calculations** → Computes key statistical measures like median and mean.

+### Assignment 2

+ **🌐 Browser History Simulator** → Implements forward and backward navigation in a web browser using two custom dynamic stacks.
+ **🌲 AVL Tree Implementation** → A self-balancing BST that keeps height minimized after insertions and deletions, using AVL techniques.
+ **🧠 Minimum Bit Flips Problem** → The goal is flip k-length segments in a binary array to make all values 1.
+ **🚨 Emergency Room Queue System** → Simulates a hospital system using a max-heap to prioritize patients by severity and arrival time.

 ## 🌟 Features
 ###  Iftar Invitation Manager